Addition: Commutativity

 The fact that addition is commutative is known as the "commutative law of addition" or "commutative property of addition".
-Some other binary operations are commutative, such as multiplication, but many others are not, such as subtraction and division.
+Some other binary operations are commutative too as in multiplication, but others are not as in subtraction and division.

 Associativity

 Addition is associative, which means that when three or more numbers are added together, the order of operations does not change the result.
+For any three numbers $a$, $b$, and $c$, it is true that: